StarStruck season 7: Weekly Artist Tests

 The 7 on 7 twist was introduced.
 The final seven finalists will be assisted and mentored by StarStruck graduates from previous seasons until the show's Final Judgment.
 As for their acting test, the hopefuls were tasked to test their versatility as actors and portray dual opposite roles.
-Helping them in this challenge were The Better Woman director Mark Sicat dela Cruz and actress Carmina Villaroel.
+Helping them in this challenge were The Better Woman director Mark Sicat dela Cruz and actress Carmina Villarroel.
 The boys portrayed their dual roles with their ailing mother while the girls portrayed as a barrio worker and a mean rich sister.